thdebay/the-nuum-blog/README.md

 Git clone or download zip and extract it.

-Create a .env file with at least the database settings
+Create a .env file with at least the database settings ; for instance

 `DATABASE_URL="mysql://user:password@127.0.0.1:3306/yourdatabasename?serverVersion=8.0"`